chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ```

 - If there are many equal elements, the inner loop will still shift elements that are equal to the key?
     - Actually, note the condition uses $a[j] > entry$ (strictly greater than).
-That means if an element is equal to the key, the loop stops. - Insertion Sort as typically implemented above is **stable**, that is it preserves the order of equal elements, because it doesn’t move equal elements past each other.
+That means if an element is equal to the key, the loop stops.
+    - Insertion Sort as typically implemented above is **stable**, that is it preserves the order of equal elements, because it does not change the relative order of equal elements.
     - As an edge consideration, this ensures that the relative order of equal keys remains the same after sorting.
-- Finally, it’s worth noting the logical relationship between the inner and outer loops.
+- Finally, it’s worth noting how the inner and outer loops interact logically:
     - The outer loop sets up the scenario by identifying which element to insert next and maintaining that all prior elements are sorted
-    - The inner loop performs the insertion by rearranging the sorted portion to accommodate the new element.
+    - The inner loop performs the insertion by rearranging the sorted portion to accommodate the entry.
     - Each outer iteration uses the inner loop to ensure that the outer loop invariant continues to hold true for an expanded sorted section.
-    - Each inner iteration relies on the outer loop invariant as premise to insert the new element.
+    - Each inner iteration relies on the outer loop invariant as premise to insert the entry.
-    - In combination, these loops systematically build up a sorted array.
+    - In combination, these loops systematically build up a sorted array, element by element.

 Table for Loop Element Summary
 | Element                 | Outer Loop (i)                   | Inner Loop (j)                                                      |